About this listing

 My best friends, family and I built this space out over the past few years and I am happy to offer it up for your upcoming visit to Portland.

 Note that there is also a listing for the main house "Classic Bungalow in North Portland" also on AirBNB.
-Let me know if you are interested in both and we can work up something good.

 Not a basement, the Tiny House is light, open and feels large even though it's only 250 square feet.
 A mini kitchen, micro bathroom, large living area and little sleeping loft are all in there.
 And along one wall, a 10 foot wide glass door folds open outdoors to a patio and yard.